-The following new or amended standards are not expected to have a significant impact on the Company's financial statements.
+The following new or amended standards are not expected to have a significant impact on the Company's financial statements:

-- Property and equipment: Proceeds before intended use Amendments to IAS 16.
-Effective date of this amendment is for annual periods beginning on or after 1 January 2022; - Reference to the Conceptual Framework Amendments to IFRS 3.
-Effective date of this amendment is for annual periods beginning on or after 1 January 2022; - Onerous Contracts Cost of Fulfilling a Contract Amendments to IAS 37.
-Effective date of this amendment is for annual periods beginning on or after 1 January 2022; - Annual Improvements to IFRS Standards 2018-2020.
-Effective date of this amendment is for annual periods beginning on or after 1 January 2022; - Amendments to IAS 1, Presentation of financial statements on classification of liabilities.
+- Classification of Liabilities as Current or Non-Current Amendments to IAS1 effective from 1 January 2023 - Disclosure of Accounting Policies Amendments to IAS 1 and IFRS Practice Statement 2 effective from 1 January 2023. - Definition of Accounting Estimate Amendments to IAS 8 effective from 1 January 2023. - Amendments to IAS 1, Presentation of financial statements on classification of liabilities.
 Effective date of this amendment is for annual periods beginning on or after 1 January 2023; - IFRS 17 Insurance contracts.
-Effective date of this standard is annual periods beginning on or after 1 January 2023; and - Sale or contribution of assets between an investor and its associate or joint venture Amendments to IFRS 10 and IAS 28. the application date of this amendment until such time as the IASB has finalised its research project on the equity method.
+Effective date of this standard is annual periods beginning on or after 1 January 2023; and - Sale or contribution of assets between an investor and its associate or joint venture Amendments to IFRS 10 and IAS 28.
+The application date of this amendment is pending until such time as the IASB has finalised its research project on the equity method.